The Land Of Gods

 The Plague artery turned to see a door towering above him.
 Ill’akese had already shuffled his way to it, pushing against it with all his might.
 The door started to peel back, spores and a vile smell started to escape through the opening in the door.
-The Plague artery stomped over to the door and with his un altered arm he forced the door open through the foliage that laid behind it, revealing an unending jungle infected with disease and fungal spores.
-Above his head he stared at the dust and spores that were illuminated by the light gleaming through the sickly canopy.
+The Plague artery stomped over to the door, and with his unaltered arm, he forced the door open through the foliage that lay behind it, revealing an unending jungle infected with disease and fungal spores.
+Above his head, he stared at the dust and spores that were illuminated by the light gleaming through the sickly canopy.
 The children dressed as Ill’akese climbed on the Plague Artery, each of them finding scared flesh and bone to grab onto to allow them to roost for the upcoming walk.
 One made its way to his shoulder so that it may talk.

-“Ill’akese is gone, he moves fast on this plane.
-We will show you were to go.”
+“Ill’akese is gone; he moves fast on this plane.
+We will show you where to go.”
 The child pointed down a winding path to their left.
-“Go down there big guy, it is a long walk for us slow ones.”
+“Go down there, big guy; it is a long walk for us slow ones.”

 The plague Artery started to walk down the path, his loud stomping feet shaking the fauna from their hiding spaces.
-Deathly looking birds fluttered through the air as they fled, shaking off the last of their dwindling feathers to the ground.
-A couple of the children leaped from their mount, they scampered around after the feathers.
-They did not fight over who got what, but it seemed they were drawn to the lighter colours.
-Rushing the desired colours but moving on if another reached the feather before them.
+Deathly-looking birds fluttered through the air as they fled, shaking off the last of their dwindling feathers to the ground.
+A couple of the children leaped from their mount; they scampered around after the feathers.
+They did not fight over who got what, but it seemed they were drawn to the lighter colors.
+Rushing the desired colors but moving on if another reached the feather before them.
 The Artery looked around at the desperate children.

 “Why the feathers?”

-“Money I guess, us angels have to find a way to entertain ourselves.
+“Money, I guess, us angels have to find a way to entertain ourselves.
 The rarer the items you have, the more valuable it is.
-Those lighter colours are worth much more.”
+Those lighter colors are worth much more.”